AlyaRees/absence-request-cli/README.md

 ---

-# 📝 Absence Request CLI (Java)
+# 📝 Absence Request CLI

-A simple Java CLI for logging and managing absence requests, including holiday, sickness, and lateness.
+A simple CLI built using Java, Maven, Git and Mockito and JUnit for testing.
+Allows users to log and manage absence requests, including holiday, sickness, and lateness.
 Users can submit requests, view all records, and admins can approve or decline entries.

 ## 📦 Installation